 - Press the middle of the top edge into the frame and work your way out to the corners.

 Many Indow inserts can be left in place year round with the occasional removal for cleaning.
 If an Indow insert is removed for an extended period, proper storage is essential.
-We make high quality custom-fitted, clear storage sleeves made from 4mil low density polyethylene sheeting.
-If you choose to make your own sleeves be sure to consider the abrasiveness of the material to avoid scratching.
+You can make storage sleeves for your inserts out of non-abrasive material.
+Nylon or other smooth synthetic materials such as bed sheets (check thread count) or plastic sheeting will work.

-If you wish to remove your Indow inserts, the best option is to store them flat on the floor with the largest on the bottom, no more than 3 high to prevent bowing or warping.
-Indow inserts can also be stored vertically, straight up and down against each other.
-A protective barrier, either a sleeve or solution you devise, should be placed between each Indow insert to prevent scratching.
+If you wish to remove your Indow inserts, the best option is to store them flat on the floor with the largest on the bottom.
+Do not stack more than 3 high, and only have compression tubes touching to prevent bowing or warping.
+Indow inserts can also be stored vertically, straight up and down against each other, not leaning.
+A protective barrier, such as a sleeve, should be placed between each Indow insert to prevent scratching.

 In some cases, it may be possible to lessen the appearance of scratches by using a plastic polish such as Novus 2 or 3, which can be found at most major hardware stores.
 Be careful to follow the manufacturer’s directions as the incorrect use may damage your Indow insert.

-If you have any questions or would like to order storage sleeves, please contact us at [email protected].
+If you have any questions or would like more details on storage procedures, please contact us at [email protected].